-- The option comes in handy if you want a particular (very large) machine to be backed up by Agent for ESX(i) (Windows) via a fibre channel while other machines are backed up by virtual appliances. - It is necessary to use this option if one or more of the agents have locally attached storages (p.
-17). - Let's assume you want to back up 20 virtual machines using 3 Agents for ESX(i).
-5 machines of 20 need to be backed up to Acronis Online Backup Storage.
+- The option comes in handy if you want a particular (very large) machine to be backed up by Agent for VMware (Windows) via a fibre channel while other machines are backed up by virtual appliances. - It is necessary to use this option if one or more of the agents have locally attached storages (p.
+17). - Let's assume you want to back up 20 virtual machines using three Agents for VMware.
+Five machines out of 20 need to be backed up to Acronis Cloud Storage.

-Allocate one of the agents for online backups and assign the subscription to this agent.
-Then, bind each of the 5 machines with this agent.
-The remaining 15 machines will be distributed among the 3 agents.
+Allocate one of the agents for cloud backups.
+Then, bind each of the five machines with this agent.
+The remaining 15 machines will be distributed among the three agents.